Easy Weekend trips from London

 Whether you’re visiting London or are a resident in the city looking for a quick staycation, these ideas for weekend trips to escape London should help your wanderlust cravings!
 The UK is a beautiful and diverse country, and all too often locals and tourists overlook the many charms on this island – outside of London!

 One of the best parts of exploring the UK is that most of its best tourist destinations can be reached from London easily on a weekend trip.
 All of these London weekend trip destinations take less than three hours to reach and there are enough attractions for at least two full days – more if you have them!
-Most of these cities and destinations can be reached by train, although some are better with the car.
+Most of these cities and destinations can be reached by train, although some are better by car.

 So, if you’re planning a london weekend trip why not try one of these great London getaways?

 Escape London to Bath and Bristol

 There are so many things to do in Bristol and Bath.
 Bath is home to the famous Roman Baths, which give the city its name.
 The Romans discovered that Bath is sitting on the country’s only hot springs, and built an impressive bathhouse, some of which is still present today.
 You can’t soak in these baths, but the modern Bath Thermae Spa is bookable for guests.

 Aside from baths, there are lots of beautiful buildings to admire in the city, from the beautiful crescents, built in the 1800s, to Bath Abbey, which has ancient, Medieval and Tudor origins.
 Plus, plenty of restaurants, bars, and beautiful hotels, of course!